vzdrizhni/Food-tracker-front/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   The Food-tracker-front is a capstone project based on a tracking application.
+This application tracks calories consumed by user.
+User can create meals and food for each meal created.
+Each user has it's own statistics.
+To use the application user must be signed up and signed in.
+All the data stored and processed on a backe-end server.

 ![screenshot-1](src/assets/screen1.png)